Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Introduction

 The entanglement of multiple degrees of freedom including spin, charge, and lattice is widely believed to be responsible for the rich phase diagrams in correlated systems, where the various ordered phases being closely adjacent to each other allow the continuous tunability of the ground states\cite{Keimer2015cuprates,Fernandes2022iron}.
 The similar case with an intertwining between nontrivial band topology, magnetism, and symmetry-breaking states has been recently discovered in the $3d$ transition-metal-based kagome lattices.
-The frustrated lattice geometry of a kagome lattice can give rise to the unique electronic structure embracing the flat band (FB) over the entire Brillouin zone (BZ), the Dirac point (DP) at the BZ corner, and the van Hove singularities (vHSs) at the BZ boundary.
-A further combination of the frustrated lattice geometry and the intrinsic magnetism has been reported to engender a variety of novel quantum phenomena, such as the massive Dirac fermions\cite{Ye2018nature} and skyrmion bubble states\cite{Hou2017Fe3Sn2} in ferromagnetic (FM) Fe$_3$Sn$_2$; the spin-polarized FB in antiferromagnetic (AFM) FeSn\cite{Kang2020FeSn,Han2021FeSn}; the magnetic Weyl fermions and large anomalous Hall effect in non-collinear AFM Mn$_3$Sn\cite{Nakatsuji2015Mn3Sn,Kuroda2017Mn3Sn} and Mn$_3$Ge\cite{Nayak2016Mn3Ge,Kiyohara2016Mn3Ge}; the topological Chern magnetism in FM TbMn$_6$Sn$_6$\cite{Yin2020TbMnSn}; and the FM Weyl semimetal state in Co$_3$Sn$_2$S$_2$\cite{Liu2018CoSnS,Wang2018CSS,Liu2019CSS}.
+A tight-binding model on the kagome lattice yields a symmetry-protected electronic structure hosting the flat band (FB) over the entire Brillouin zone (BZ), the Dirac point (DP) at the BZ corner, and the van Hove singularities (vHSs) at the BZ boundary.
+A further combination of its unique lattice geometry and the intrinsic magnetism has been reported to engender a variety of novel quantum phenomena, such as the massive Dirac fermions\cite{Ye2018nature} and skyrmion bubble states\cite{Hou2017Fe3Sn2} in ferromagnetic (FM) Fe$_3$Sn$_2$; the spin-polarized FB in antiferromagnetic (AFM) FeSn\cite{Kang2020FeSn,Han2021FeSn}; the magnetic Weyl fermions and large anomalous Hall effect in non-collinear AFM Mn$_3$Sn\cite{Nakatsuji2015Mn3Sn,Kuroda2017Mn3Sn} and Mn$_3$Ge\cite{Nayak2016Mn3Ge,Kiyohara2016Mn3Ge}; the topological Chern magnetism in FM TbMn$_6$Sn$_6$\cite{Yin2020TbMnSn}; and the FM Weyl semimetal state in Co$_3$Sn$_2$S$_2$\cite{Liu2018CoSnS,Wang2018CSS,Liu2019CSS}.
 In addition to these magnetic compounds, the recent discovery of kagome superconductors $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs) has also expanded the family of non-magnetic kagome metals\cite{Ortiz2019PRM,Ortiz2020PRL,Ortiz2021PRM,Yin2021CPL,Xu2021STM,Zhao2021PDWnature,Chen2021PDWnature,Nie2022nematic, Xiang2021nematic,Li2022nematic,Liang2021PRX}.
 Significant interests have been focused on the time-reversal symmetry-breaking charge density wave (CDW) therein\cite{Jiang2021KVSNM,Li2021RIXS,Lou2022CVS,Mielke2022uSR,Ortiz2021PRX,Li2022conjoinedCDW,ZhouX2021optical}, which could be triggered by the interactions between multiple vHSs close to the Fermi level ($E_{\rm F}$)\cite{TanH2021PRL,Park2021vhs,Christensen2021vhs,Denner2021PRL,LinYP2021vhs}.
 Very recently, a three-dimensional (3D) CDW order with the same 2 $\times$ 2 $\times$ 2 superstructure as $A$V$_3$Sb$_5$ was observed deep inside the AFM phase of a correlated kagome metal FeGe\cite{Teng2022neutron,Yin2022FeGe,Miao2022FeGe}.
 The electronic instabilities might still play a role in the formation of CDW therein, as the vHSs are found to be shifted to the vicinity of $E_{\rm F}$ by the AFM order\cite{Teng2023FeGe}.
 This magnetism-induced band modification provides a precious opportunity to explore the magnetic impact on the characteristic electronic structure of the kagome lattice.
 However, the presence of two types of terminations in FeGe (Ge and kagome terminations\cite{Yin2022FeGe}) makes it less conducive to designing and manipulating the band structure that is intrinsic to the kagome lattice layer by the magnetic exchange interactions.
+A sibling material of FeGe harbouring only the kagome termination is therefore desirable.
+Meanwhile, a lack of close siblings of FeGe and comparative studies between them thus far also hinders the elucidation of the mechanism of charge order in FeGe.